South Korea Bucket List – the complete list of things worth doing

 Seoul in Spring

-The 6 palaces are relatively close to one another, all set in Seoul’s city center.
-If you are passionate about history or simply want to learn about South Korea’s past, choose to step inside a few of the palaces.
+The six palaces are relatively close to one another, all set in Seoul’s city center.
+If you are passionate about history or want to learn about South Korea’s past, choose to step inside a few of the palaces.

-Gyeongbokgung Palace, Changdeokgung Palace, Changgyeonggung Palace, Deoksugung Palace, and Gyeonghuigung Palace are lovely throughout the year, but especially charming during spring or fall.
+Gyeongbokgung Palace, Changdeokgung Palace, Changgyeonggung Palace, Deoksugung Palace, and Gyeonghuigung Palace are lovely throughout the year but incredibly charming during spring or fall.

-Extra tip: Get your Seoul City Pass – the card offers free unlimited transportation for 24, 48, or 72-hour, along with free entry to 40+ attractions and discounts to over 60 attractions, including the most important palaces.
+Extra tip: Get your Seoul City Pass.
+The card offers free unlimited transportation for 24, 48, or 72 hours, free entry to 40+ attractions, and discounts to over 60 attractions, including the most important palaces.

 Visit a traditional Hanok village

-Why I haven’t said “the” Hanok Village?
-Well, because there is not only one area with traditional Korean houses you could visit in Seoul or Korea.
+Why haven’t I said “the” Hanok Village?
+Well, there is not only one area with traditional Korean houses you could visit in Seoul or Korea.

-Additionally, Suwon has a nice area with hanok houses and cafes, there’s the Jeonju Hanok Village (전북 전주 한옥마을), and we should not forget about the historical capital of Shilla – Gyeongju.
+Additionally, Suwon has a nice area with hanok houses and cafes, the Jeonju Hanok Village (전북 전주 한옥마을), and we should not forget about the historical capital of Shilla—Gyeongju.

 Stay in a hanok house

-The good news is you won’t have to travel far from Seoul, or at all, in order to stay in a traditional Hanok house.
-There are many guesthouses to choose from, where to have an authentic experience.
+The good news is that you won’t have to travel far from Seoul or stay in a traditional Hanok house.
+There are many guesthouses to choose from, where you can have an authentic experience.

 Namuae in Gyengju is a guesthouse with authentic Korean rooms.
 Expect to sleep on the floor and eat some of the most delicious food in the world.
 The place has a charming garden and offers free parking.